 - Laser Tag

-The RISE program has two house leaders and is overseen by Andy Hileman, Assistant Director of Residential Education.
+The RISE program has one house leader and is overseen by Andy Hileman, Associate Director of Residential Education.
 If you have questions concerning the RISE program please contact Andy Hileman.